slav123/prom/README.md

-#Prom - find a prominent image on the website
+# Prom - find a prominent image on the website

 Simple go service to find a prominent image on the website.

-Script is also capable of extracting excerpt from the website, and content with HTML tags.
+App is also capable of extracting excerpt from the website, and content with HTML tags.
 It's useful to create a website "preview" for news reader or something.

-##Usage
+## How it works

+Algorithm is pretty simple, we scrape all images.
+We look for the biggest one.
+It utilises go routines to do the image comparison.

+We do some smart image type recognition, and we don't download whole images, only headers to check image sizes.

+## Usage

     go run main.go